Liability Insurance Quotes for Solar Energy Contractors

 Earn More Winning Contracts With General Liability Insurance

-It is a fact that government entities will not even consider hiring a solar energy contractor who is not fully licensed, bonded and insured.
+It is a fact that government entities will not even consider hiring a solar energy contractor who is not fully licensed, ,bonded, insured, and without subcontractor insurance coverage on their policy.
 If you bid on a government project, you might as well go ahead and count your uninsured company out.
 Now, if you are ready to get serious about winning government contracts, obtain general liability insurance.

 When you bid for a project, you will be required to provide a proof of insurance with the submission.
 If this extremely important document is missing, the government will toss your bid aside.
 The Ontario government considers liability insurance as a protection for consumers, because it will protect them from financial loss, in the event of an accident or mishap that is the contractor’s fault.